roshanlam/FastMath/README.md

 * pip3 install fastmath

 ## ToDo
-- [ ] Add more fomulas that are long and helpful
+- [ ] Add more formulas that are long and helpful
 - [ ] Create a logo for FastMath
+- [ ] Publish the next version on pypi with 10 - 20 helpful math formulas

 ## Contributing